Abernaughty/git-maber/Blackjack/README.md

    - Stand (keep current hand)
    - Double Down (double your bet and get one more card)
    - Split (if you have two cards of the same value)
+   - Surrender (forfeit half your bet and end the hand)

 4. Try to get as close to 21 as possible without going over
 5. The dealer will then play according to standard rules